strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.6 =
 * Not showing payment settings warning now when Payflow is setup with all values filled in.
+* Updated preheaders/billing.php to get the most recent successful order from the DB to use when updating.
+(ORDER BY id DESC in the query)

 = 1.5.9.2 =
 * Fixed Members List bugs introduced in version 1.5.9.1.